SANTA EULÀLIA: BARCELONA’S COURAGEOUS 13-YEAR-OLD HEROINE

 When Eulàlia breathed her last breath, her soul left her mouth in the shape of a white dove, which flew up to the heavens.

 Her body was then taken down by fellow Christians, with great care, and buried in a secret location: the Santa Maria de les Arenas, now the Santa Maria del Mar.
 In A.D.
 633, Eulàlia was canonized and named patron saint of Barcelona.
 In A.D.
-878, her remains were transferred to what is now the Cathedral; the Cathedral’s official name is the Cathedral of the Holy Cross and Santa Eulàlia.
-When you enter the Cathedral today, you can visit her crypt.
+878, her remains were transferred to what is now the Barcelona Cathedral; the cathedral’s official name is the Cathedral of the Holy Cross and Santa Eulàlia.
+When you enter the Cathedral today, you can visit her crypt; if you do decide to buy an entry ticket, pay attention to the building’s entry façade to see a well-known villain.

-Many of the museums and cultural centers around the city will be hosting “Open Doors” to the public in honor of Eulàlia.
-You can find the full list of those participating here.
+What’s more, many of the museums and cultural centers around the city will still be hosting the annual “Open Doors” day for the public in honor of Eulàlia.
+Take note so you can take advantage of the free entries!

 By EMILY BENSON